 Note: The above links will take you to current prices, further information and customer reviews on Amazon.

 You’ll need a mild cleanser as well.
-Wipe the topside of the belt down to clear it from dirt and grime before starting.
+Wipe the topside of the treadmill belt down to clear it from dirt and grime before starting.
 Hand soap mixed with warm water is the perfect solution, as it’s gentle but effective enough to leave your machine spotless.

 If you purchase a lubricant without a spray nozzle, consider getting a cheap, plastic syringe to disperse the product evenly.
 This can help you maintain a steady hand as well.